 Newlon took on ownership of Tottenham Town Hall and fully renovated and modernised it to realise its adjacent Isobel Place scheme.
 The development offers social rents at an average £110 a week.

 The regeneration scheme has seen dilapidated 1970s buildings replaced with 221 social rent, shared ownership and intermediate rent homes for NHS staff in Middlesex.

 Cross Keys Homes

 North Ayrshire Council

-The 24housing Awards 2018 will be held at the Ricoh Arena, home of Coventry City Football Club
+The 24housing Awards 2018 were held at the Ricoh Arena, home of Coventry City Football Club

 You can contact the 24housing Awards to discuss sponsorship, ticketing and events by doing one of the following;